-The Silent Alarm button is located beside the driver's seat on the side of the side console.
+The Silent Alarm button is located beside the driver's seat and aft of the side console.
 Pushing the button prompts the destination signs to display a distress message.

 Disengaging the silent alarm requires stopping the vehicle and cycling the Master Run switch from a run position to STOP-ENGINE and back.
 The engine will require a restart.